MicrosoftDocs/fabric-docs/docs/get-started/task-flow-create.md

 1. List view selector
 1. Task flow canvas
-1. Task flow details
+1. Task flow details pane
-1. Resize taskflow
+1. Resize bar
-1. Collapse/Expand task flow
+1. Show/hide task flow
 1. Items list

 ## Start with a predesigned task flow

-On the default task flow, choose **Select a task flow**.
-The side panel lists ten predesigned task flows provided by Microsoft.
+On the empty default task flow, choose **Select a task flow**.

+The side pane lists ten predesigned task flows provided by Microsoft.
 Each predefined task flow has a a brief description of its use case.
 When you select a flow, you'll see a more detailed description of the task flow and how it's used, and also the workloads and item types that the task flow requires.

 :::image type="content" source="./media/task-flow-create/task-flow-predesigned-panel.png" alt-text="Screenshot showing the task flow side panel of a predesigned task flow." lightbox="./media/task-flow-create/task-flow-predesigned-panel.png":::

-1. Task flow name.
+1. List of predesigned task flows.
-1. Brief description of the task flow use case.
+1. Name of selected predesigned task flow.
 1. Number of tasks in the task flow.
 1. Detailed description of the task flow and how it's used.
 1. The workloads that the task flow typically requires.